experimental-software/workshop-materials/README.md

 ## Getting started

-To create new workshop materials, you can use the [workshop-materials-template](https://github.com/experimental-software/workshop-materials-template):
+To create new workshop materials, you can use the [Workshop Materials template](https://github.com/experimental-software/workshop-materials-template):

 ```
+PROJECT_NAME=your-project-here
-git clone --recurse https://github.com/experimental-software/workshop-materials-template.git ${PROJECT_NAME}
+git clone --recurse \
+  git@github.com:experimental-software/workshop-materials-template.git \
+  $PROJECT_NAME
 ```

-For further usage instructions for the template, please refer to its [README](https://github.com/experimental-software/workshop-materials-template/blob/master/README.md) file.
+For further instructions on how to use the template, please refer to its [README](https://github.com/experimental-software/workshop-materials-template/blob/master/README.md) file.

 ## Credits